Federal judge quashes Justice Department subpoenas of Fed Chair Jerome Powell

 Friday afternoon, Pirro said the Justice Department will appeal the judge’s ruling and denied claims the investigation is politically motivated.

-“Politics is not the lane I’m in right now,” Pirro told reporters.
+“Politics is not the lane I’m in right now,” Pirro told reporters during a remarkable news conference protesting Boasberg’s ruling.
 “We are focused on the law.
 We’re focused on the people of the District.
 We are not focused on politics.”

 Pirro said that Boasberg determined that Powell is “beyond reproach.”